 If you are eligible for a student loan or a Disabled Students’ Allowance, speak to your Tutor about how intermission will impact your continued eligibility for these sources of support.

 Your Director of Studies will work with your Tutor to give you advice about the academic implications of intermitting including course/paper availability when you expect to return, any planned changes to your course (set texts/topics etc.) and whether work can be carried forward (e.g. dissertation, project work).
 Your Director of Studies may need to give you specific advice about regulations for your particular Tripos.

-If you are studying on a Tier 4 visa, the University would normally be required to cease Tier 4 sponsorship during intermission and report the change in circumstances to the Home Office.
-Your current Tier 4 visa would subsequently be curtailed and you would be required to leave the UK.
-You will need to obtain a new Tier 4 visa from overseas prior to returning to Cambridge to recommence your studies.
+If you are studying on a Student Visa, the University would normally be required to cease your Student Visa sponsorship during intermission and report the change in circumstances to the Home Office.
+Your current Student Visa would subsequently be curtailed and you would be required to leave the UK.
+You will need to obtain a new Student Visa from overseas prior to returning to Cambridge to recommence your studies.